cNori/VoidScript/README.md

 `pure` functions are limited by design.

-`pure` may be applied to macro nodes, but macros marked as pure cannot create variables.
+`pure` may be applied to macro nodes, but macros marked as pure cant have exec type as in or out.

 ### Node Types